ToshioCP/Gtk4-tutorial/src/sec26.src.md

 # GtkListView

-Gtk4 has added new list objects GtkListView, GtkGridView and GtkColumnView.
+GTK 4 has added new list objects GtkListView, GtkGridView and GtkColumnView.
 The new feature is described in [Gtk API Reference, List Widget Overview](https://docs.gtk.org/gtk4/section-list-widget.html).

-Gtk4 has other means to implement lists.
+GTK 4 has other means to implement lists.
-They are GtkListBox and GtkTreeView which are took over from Gtk3.
+They are GtkListBox and GtkTreeView which are took over from GTK 3.
 There's an article in [Gtk Development blog](https://blog.gtk.org/2020/06/07/scalable-lists-in-gtk-4/) about list widgets by Matthias Clasen.
 He described why GtkListView are developed to replace GtkListBox and GtkTreeView.